OnShift/onshift.github.io/_posts/2017-08-16-Refactoring-with-ReactJS-testing.md

   * Test utility configuration
   * Homegrown helper utilities
   * Basic DOM rendering tests
-  * Tests of changes in DOM rendering though events and state changes

 ## Tool set
 We start of with actual tools that we are using in our legacy stack.
 Our organization had prior in-depth front-end work